As Democrats look for a fighter, Bernie Sanders is striking a chord – again

 Still, he adds, Mr. Sanders clearly recognizes the high stakes – and is speaking with a particular urgency.

-“What we are trying to do is, in one way or another, maybe create a party within the party, of bringing millions of young people, working class people, people of color, to demand that the Democratic Party start standing with the working class of this country and take on the very powerful corporate interests that have never had it so good,” Mr. Sanders said in a March 18 interview with CNN.
+“What we are trying to do is, in one way or another, maybe create a party within the party, of bringing millions of young people, working-class people, people of color, to demand that the Democratic Party start standing with the working class of this country and take on the very powerful corporate interests that have never had it so good,” Mr. Sanders said in a March 18 interview with CNN.

 Divided Democrats